Jacob Neestrup

-Jacob "Nees" Neestrup Hansen (born 8 March 1988) is a Danish professional football manager and former player who is the manager of Danish Superliga club F.C.
-Copenhagen.
+Jacob Neestrup Hansen (born 8 March 1988) is a Danish professional football manager and former player.
+He is currently the head coach of Super League Greece club Panathinaikos.

-A former midfielder, Neestrup emerged from the FC Copenhagen youth academy, but saw his career mostly diminished due to injuries.
+A former midfielder, Neestrup emerged from the Copenhagen youth academy, but saw his career mostly diminished due to injuries.
 After retiring in 2011, he embarked on a career in management.
-He was appointed head coach of second-tier 1st Division club Viborg in June 2019, after having worked as an assistant at Copenhagen the season before.
-In 2022, he took on the manager's position at Copenhagen and has won two Danish Superliga titles in 2023 and 2025.
+He was appointed as head coach of 1st Division club Viborg in June 2019, after having worked as an assistant at Copenhagen the season before.
+From October 2022 until March 2026, he was the head coach at Copenhagen.
+During his tenure, he led the team to two Danish Superliga titles and two Danish Cups.

-Career
+Playing career

-Although his first team debut came on 20 September 2006 in the Danish Cup, he was not promoted to the first team before the summer 2007.
+Although his first team debut came on 20 September 2006 in the Danish Cup, Neestrup was not promoted to the first team before the summer of 2007.
 He was injured only two minutes into his professional debut.
-The injury subsequently ruled him out for 8 months.
+The injury subsequently ruled him out for eight months.

-After recovering, Neestrup made his Danish Superliga debut in the last match of the 2006–07 season against Vejle Boldklub.
+After recovering, Neestrup made his Danish Superliga debut in the last match of the 2006–07 season against Vejle.

-In May 2010, Neestrup was signed by reigning Icelandic champions FH Hafnarfjörður.
+In May 2010, Neestrup was signed by reigning Icelandic champions Hafnarfjörður.
 His stint with the club was not successful, being sidelined for large parts of the season due to injuries and a car accident.
 After six months, he returned to Denmark to sign with fourth-tier Denmark Series club Fremad Amager.

-Coaching career
+Managerial career

+Viborg

-On 20 June 2019, it was confirmed that Neestrup had been appointed as the manager of Viborg FF for the upcoming season.
+On 20 June 2019, it was confirmed that Neestrup had been appointed as the manager of Viborg for the upcoming season.
+In his first season at the club, he guided the team to a third place in the 2019-20 Danish 1st Division.

-On 22 December 2020, it was announced that Neestrup would leave Viborg at the end of the year and return to F.C.
-Copenhagen as assistant manager of Jess Thorup.
-He left Viborg in 1st place in the 2020–21 Danish 1st Division.
+On 22 December 2020, it was announced that Neestrup would leave Viborg at the end of the year and return to Copenhagen as assistant manager to Jess Thorup.
+He left Viborg in first place in the 2020–21 Danish 1st Division.
+He was replaced by Lars Friis, who would go on to win the Danish 1st Division and secure promotion to the Danish Superliga.